-R 3.5.0 was used for all analysis.(14) Missing data imputation using a GBM was implemented using the h2o package.(15) Incidence rates, with 95% confidence intervals, were calculated using the epiR package.(16) The brms package,(17) and STAN,(18) was used to perform MCMC.
-Models were run until convergence (4 chains with a burn in of 10,000, and 10,000 sampled iterations each), with convergence being assessed using trace plots and the R hat diagnostic.(18) All numeric confounders were centered and scaled by their standard deviation, and age was adjusted for using single year of age categories.
+R 3.5.2 was used for all analysis[13].
+Missing data imputation using a GBM was implemented using the h2o package[14].
+Incidence rates, with 95% confidence intervals, were calculated using the epiR package[15].
+The brms package[16], and STAN[17], was used to perform MCMC.
+Models were run until convergence (4 chains with a burn in of 10,000, and 10,000 sampled iterations each), with convergence being assessed using trace plots and the R hat diagnostic[17].
+All numeric confounders were centered and scaled by their standard deviation, and age was adjusted for using single year of age categories.

+Ethical statement

+Ethical approval was not required for this study which used anonymized secondary data sources only.

 PAGEBREAK

 RESULTS